 We also have a daily check-in with our CFO at the Finance level between the team heads – be this just a quick good morning or a funny GIF to lighten the mood!

 How did you introduce Andrea as a new starter to the wider organisation when she started earlier this week?

-We have a weekly Monday morning Finance team – where we attempted a round table introduction, which worked well provided people remembered to unmute themselves!
-Actually having peoples name and faces on screen (a bit like wearing a virtual name tags!) may help with remembering who is who, rather than the normal walk round introductions in an office environment.
-We try and encourage turning video on for team calls (where the wifi permits!) to bring that human and social interaction including those with our external advisors.
+We have a weekly Monday morning Finance team – where we attempted a round table introduction, which worked well-provided people remembered to unmute themselves!
+Actually having people’s names and faces on screen (a bit like wearing virtual name tags!) may help with remembering who is who, rather than the normal walk around introductions in an office environment.
+We try and encourage turning the video on for team calls (where the wifi permits!) to bring that human and social interaction including those with our external advisors.

 Less reliance on having lots of face-to-face meetings as well as a more paperless way of operating (although it would be helpful in tax if HMRC also more widely adopted this approach!)

 Having gone through this process recently, what would your advice be to other companies that are going to be doing the same over the next few weeks and possibly months?

 It’s important to accept changes and adapt – business and recruitment cannot be put on hold indefinitely until ‘normality’ resumes.
 Quite simply remote recruitment will work if you put in the effort upfront to be organised.

 New Starter, Andrea De Bohun | Interim Senior Tax Manager

 What were the challenges for you in being on-boarded remotely and how have you managed these?